dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T1115: Homosexuality should be accepted as identity.
+### T1115: Homosexuality is an inherent part of identity and should be respected.

 |Support|
 |---|